 About Our Company

-Deep Urban was founded in 2006 as “The Brazen Eye” ( TheBrazenEye , www.TheBrazenEye.com ) to showcase the work of our founder, Melynda Andrews, whose children grew up in the studio and eventually took up the brush themselves.
-Through marriage and adoption, we added two more artists to our family and changed our name to Deep Urban Fine Art ( DeepUrban , www.DeepUrban.com ) in 2010.
+Deep Urban was founded in 2006 as “The Brazen Eye” ( TheBrazenEye , www.TheBrazenEye.com ) to showcase the work of our founder, Melynda Andrews.
+Her children, who grew up in the studio, eventually took up the brush themselves.
+And then, through marriage and adoption, we added two more artists to our family and changed our name to Deep Urban Fine Art ( DeepUrban , www.DeepUrban.com ) in 2010.

 About Our Art

 The paintings we sell are all hand-painted originals, not prints of any kind—no “giclee” print garbage that’s been “embellished” with paint here and there in order to fool the uninformed.
 Nope.
 By purchasing from us, you support real artists, not the exploitation of workers forced to toil in some sweat-shop assembly line art mill in Who-Knows-Where.
 Our materials are designed to last generations, not a year or two.

 The artists of Deep Urban are all members of a single family; two parents and three children all in their twenties.
 We live together in the beautiful Pacific Northwest of the United States, 25 miles southeast of Seattle in the foothills of the Cascade Mountains.
 In addition to creating art, we love spending time together, making and listening to music, traveling, reading, cooking, binge watching shows, writing, playing games of all kinds, and all things cat, dog, fish, and bird.
 Rarely does a day go by without one of us uttering a pun that makes everyone else groan and chuckle.
 The most important thing to know about us is that we each live by the Golden Rule: treat others as we wish to be treated.
 Through our behavior and our art, we attempt to make the world a better place—and have a great time while we’re at it.